Lorenzooone/PokemonGB_Online_Trades/README.md

 Said checks can also be removed, if one so chooses.

 ## Installing the prerequisite packages
+Python >= 3.6 is required in order to run this.

 Run `pip install websockets`.

 If you are using the USB adapter, also run: